StanislavK/Elections/README.md

-[^1]: Disclaimer: Czech Statistical Office provides data only, it is in no way connected to this application.
+[^1]: Disclaimer: Czech Statistical Office provides data only.
+It is in no way connected to this application.
 CZ: Upozornění: Český statistický úřad poskytuje pouze data, s touto aplikací nijak nesouvisí.